jfrancoiscollin/ClinReport/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-The aim of ClinReport is to give to R users the possibility to create nice statistical reporting outputs (tables and graphics) in ‘Microsoft Word’.
+The aim of ClinReport is to create statistical outputs (tables and graphics) in ‘Microsoft Word’ according to ‘clinical standards’ of reporting.

+It can be used outside the scope of clinical trials since the formatted outputs are suitable for any publications.

 ## Installation